Wang Xiaoning: Lawsuit against Yahoo!

-On April 18, 2007, Xiaoning's wife Yu Ling and the World Organization for Human Rights USA sued Yahoo! under the Alien Torts Statute (28 U.S.C. § 1350) and Torture Victim Protection Act of 1991 (TVPA), 106 Stat.
+On 18 April 2007, Xiaoning's wife Yu Ling and the World Organization for Human Rights USA sued Yahoo! under the Alien Torts Statute (28 U.S.C. § 1350) and Torture Victim Protection Act of 1991 (TVPA), 106 Stat.
 73 (1992) in federal court in San Francisco, California, United States.
 Described as potentially "an important test case", the suit was one of the first attempts to hold a corporation responsible for overseas human rights violations.
 President George W. Bush's administration opposed the suit.

-Wang Xiaoning was named as a plaintiff in the Yahoo! suit, as was Shi Tao, a Chinese journalist detained and convicted on state security charges for emailing a description of Chinese’s government’s instructions to journalists for the upcoming anniversary of the 1989 Tiananmen Square Massacre Shi had also been identified by information provided by Yahoo!
+Wang Xiaoning was named as a plaintiff in the Yahoo! suit, as was Shi Tao, a Chinese journalist detained and convicted on state security charges for emailing a description of the Chinese government's instructions to journalists for the upcoming anniversary of the 1989 Tiananmen Square protests and massacre.
+Shi had also been identified by information provided by Yahoo!
 The World Organization for Human Rights USA executive director, Morton Sklar, stated: "Yahoo is guilty of 'an act of corporate irresponsibility ...
 Yahoo had reason to know that if they provided China with identification information that those individuals would be arrested."

 After unsuccessfully seeking to have the suit dismissed, Yahoo! settled out of court for an undisclosed sum.